Herbert George: Military life experience

+Life accomplishments

 He was appointed by Jesus College as a Research Fellow and Lecturer in Chemistry in 1919, later becoming an Official Fellow and Tutor.
 He also held the college offices of Librarian, Junior Bursar and Senior Bursar.
 Within the university, he took charge of colloid chemistry and was appointed by Oxford University as one of its representatives on Oxford City Council.
 He was regarded as an authority on teaching science in schools, and was a member of committees in Wales and in Oxford controlling school examinations.
 His time for published work was limited by his other commitments, but he wrote on the absorption of gases on glass surfaces, on the theory of strong electrolytes and other subjects.
 He died on 19 April 1939 at the age of 46.